hhhhzy/nlu_project/README.md

 2. In the main directory of nlu_project, run `bash ./scripts/create_base_overlay.sh` and `bash ./scripts/create_package_overlay.sh`.

 If you already have the overlay files:
+3. Connect to NYU vpn.

-3. Go to https://ood-3.hpc.nyu.edu/ -> Interactive Apps -> Jupyter Notebook
+4. Go to https://ood-3.hpc.nyu.edu/ -> Interactive Apps -> Jupyter Notebook

-4. Follow the instructions under 'How to use your singularity+conda environment in jupyterhub'.
+5. Follow the instructions under 'How to use your singularity+conda environment in jupyterhub'.
 The python wrapper for step 2 should look like this:

 ```
 singularity exec $nv \